 Pour all of the toasted nuts and seeds into a large, heat-safe bowl.
-Add the hemp seeds and mulberries or goji berries.
+Then add the hemp seeds and mulberries or goji berries.
 Mix well and set aside.
 Leave one sheet of parchment paper on one of the baking sheets.
 Reserve the second parchment paper on the side.
 Set both aside.

 In a small saucepan, combine the maple syrup, date syrup, and salt.
 Bring to a boil over medium high heat.
 Stir occasionally for 5 minutes.

 Working quickly but carefully, remove the mixture from the heat.
 Immediately pour over the nuts and use a rubber spatula to quickly mix.
 Then, lay out flat on the parchment-lined baking sheet.

-Use the second parchment sheet to push down the mixture into about 1 inch (2.5cm) high single flat rectangular shaped layer.
-Remove the top sheet and let the nut mixture cool and harden for 30 minutes.
+Use the second parchment sheet to push down the mixture into about 1 inch (2.5cm) high single flat rectangular layer.
+Remove the top sheet, and let the nut mixture cool and harden for 30 minutes.

 Melt the dark chocolate in a double boiler, and then using a spoon or pastry bag, drizzle the chocolate over the bars and allow to harden, about 15 minutes.

-If desired, you can make a chocolate bottom first, before you drizzle the chocolate over the top, you can dip the bottom of each dark chocolate and nut bar in chocolate, to make a chocolate bottom, about ¼ inch (6mm) thick.
-Return each bar to the parchment paper, and then drizzle the remaining chocolate over the top.
+If desired, you can make a chocolate bottom first, before you drizzle the chocolate over the top.
+Just dip the bottom of each bar in chocolate to make a chocolate layer about ¼ inch (6mm) thick.
+Return the bars to the parchment paper, and then drizzle the remaining chocolate over the top.

 About the Author: Maria Marlowe is an Integrative Nutrition Health Coach who has helped thousands of people improve their health by optimizing their diet.
 She has created meal plans and programs to help you lose weight, clear up acne, and spend less time in the kitchen yet still eat healthy.